github/site-policy/Policies/github-data-protection-agreement-non-enterprise-customers.md

 “**Local EU/EEA Data Protection Laws**” means any subordinate legislation and regulation implementing the GDPR.

-“**GDPR Related Terms**” means the terms in [Attachment 3](https://github.com/enterprise-legal/github-data-protection-agreement.pdf#%5B%7B%22num%22%3A92%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C33%2C720%2C0%5D), under which GitHub makes binding commitments regarding its processing of Personal Data as required by Article 28 of the GDPR.
+“**GDPR Related Terms**” means the terms in <a href="#attachment3">Attachment 3</a>, under which GitHub makes binding commitments regarding its processing of Personal Data as required by Article 28 of the GDPR.

 “**GitHub Affiliate**” means any entity that directly or indirectly controls, is controlled by or is under common control with GitHub.